 - 17. Recognizing the importance of reducing risk and strengthening resilience WFP, the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD) have developed a common approach to building resilience to improve food security and nutrition.
-The approach acknowledges that each agency has its own mandate, strategic framework, policies and geographical presence.
-The common approach facilitates Rome-based agency collaboration to create a force for change.
-It has the following six principles: - People, communities and governments must lead resilience-building for improved food security and nutrition.
+FAO, IFAD and WFP have different entry points for strengthening resilience, but they share the overarching objective of zero hunger.
+The approach acknowledges that each agency has its own mandate, strategic framework, policies and geographical presence.9 The common approach facilitates Rome-based agency collaboration to create a force for change as outlined in a joint conceptual framework guided by the following six principles: - People, communities and governments must lead resilience-building for improved food security and nutrition.
 Efforts to assist vulnerable groups in managing risks and building resilience must be developed through country- and community-led efforts.
 Government leadership brings a more holistic approach that transcends institutional barriers to partners' collaboration.
-Capacity-building of local authorities and engagement of community leaders increases the likelihood that activities will meet local needs and deliver sustainable gains.
+Capacity development of local authorities and engagement of community leaders increases the likelihood that activities will meet local needs and deliver sustainable gains.
 All efforts must focus on people and their organizations, and build on their risk management and coping strategies. - Assisting vulnerable people to build resilience is beyond the capacity of any single institution.
 No single activity on its own will effectively build resilience, yet if taken to scale in a cohesive manner can contribute to strengthened resilience.
 To reach scale, multi-sector and multi-stakeholder partnerships must be integrated and must utilize the comparative advantages of each stakeholder. - Planning frameworks should combine immediate relief requirements with long-term development objectives.
 Building resilience means addressing the immediate causes of vulnerability, food insecurity and malnutrition while building the capacity of people and their governments to manage risks to lives and livelihoods.
 Development can no longer be divided from humanitarian action.
 Better risk management and strengthened resilience are as central to development as they are to humanitarian response. - Ensuring protection of the most vulnerable is crucial for sustaining development efforts.
 The poorest, most vulnerable and food-insecure people in the world typically have no access to social protection or safety nets.
-By providing a safeguard in the event of shocks, safety nets are a vital tool that can sustain livelihoods while assisting those most in need. - Fiffective risk management requires an explicit focus on the decision-making of national governments, as well as integration of enhanced monitoring and analysis.
+By providing a safeguard in the event of shocks, safety nets are a vital tool that can sustain livelihoods while assisting those most in need. - Effective risk management requires an explicit focus on the decision-making of national governments, as well as integration of enhanced monitoring and analysis.
 Improved monitoring and early warning provide decision-makers with the information they need to manage risks, adjust plans and seize opportunities.
 Actions to manage risk should begin with vulnerable communities and extend to local, national and regional levels and be mutually reinforcing.
 This requires full coordination among the institutions involved in food security and nutrition analysis, and early warning to ensure timely and flexible response to shocks.

-&lt;sup>9 FAO, IFAD & WFP.
+9 FAO, IFAD and WFP.
 2015.
 Strengthening Resilience for Food Security and Nutrition: A Rome-based Agencies' Conceptual Framework for Collaboration and Partnership.
 Rome.